-- expected future IFRS profits from the in force Non BLAGAB business (being Pension and Protection business); and - the impact of the loss relief restriction rules enacted as part of Finance (No.2) Act 2017 whereby losses can only be set against a maximum £5m plus 50% of the remaining profit in any year.
+expected future IFRS profits from the in force Non BLAGAB business (being Pension and Protection business); and • the impact of the loss relief restriction rules enacted as part of Finance (No.2) Act 2017 whereby losses can only be set against a maximum £5m plus 50% of the remaining profit in any year.

 Given the long-term nature of the pension business, the expected future profits from in-force business are projected over a 30-year period.
 It is considered that profits expected to arise within this timeframe satisfy the probable test for deferred tax asset recognition.
-Based on the projections at 31 December 2024 the deferred tax asset recognised in respect of the Trade losses is expected to be recovered in full by the end of 2032.
+Based on the projections at 31 December 2024, the deferred tax asset recognised in respect of the Trade losses is expected to be recovered in full by 2032.

-The most significant assumptions relate to retention of in-force pension business, expense assumptions, fixed interest, and equity investment returns.
+The most significant assumptions relate to retention of in-force pension business, the future plans for upgrades under the upgrade programme, expense assumptions, fixed interest, and equity investment returns.